 If the publisher wants to license music to a theater production company for use in a dramatic work like a musical, grand rights are implicated.
 These are separate, one-off contracts and usually involve some sort of adaptation license and approvals of how the compositions are used in the production.

-A large part of the publisher’s business is the buying and selling of catalogues, which are collections of works by one writer or group of writers.
+A large part of the publisher’s business is the buying and selling of catalogues, which are collections of works by one or a group of writers.
 Usually, acquisitions of catalogues take the form of one publishing company legally acquiring another publishing company, and thus obtaining the rights to all the songs.
 The purchase price is usually a financial calculation based on a multiple of average annual net earnings in recent years.
 For example, Sony ATV recently made a bid to purchase 60% of EMI music publishing to the tune of $2.3 billion.
 Catalogues full of hits are incredibly valuable assets, because the owner (typically a music publisher) can essentially sit on them, do nothing, and still make large sums of money.

 The value of a publishing catalogue has traditionally been defined primarily by its number of hit songs.
 Whether a song is a hit is determined by its place on the charts.
 These charts are made by trade publications like Billboard Magazine and radio monitoring services like Mediabase.
 Today, these traditional institutions are becoming less relevant, and other charts are taking their places.
 When digital downloads were prevalent in the mid-2000s, the iTunes charts became an important measure of a song’s popularity.
 And today, Spotify has charts that track global streams and curated playlists that can help break an artist.
 Billboard has over time augmented their reports to include important formats such as YouTube views and streams from other platforms.
 As such, Billboard remains a gold standard in music charting.

 Here are some examples of songs measured as hits in non-conventional ways: